-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-The next step is to set a budget for groceries.
+Set a budget for groceries.
 Once you know how much you have to spend, you can figure out what to buy.
 Budgeting is a big part of financial well-being.

-Q. Do I have to buy organic for it to be healthy?Organic food costs so much more!That’s true.
-Organic produce can cost more.
-If you can’t afford to buy all organic produce, at least try to buy organic versions of the fruits and vegetables on the “Dirty Dozen” list.
-That list is put out by the people at the Environmental Working Group.
-The non-organic varieties of the fruits and veggies on that list are the ones most likely to have been sprayed with pesticides.
-They are:
+Q: Is there a way to save on organic food?Organic produce can cost more.
+If you can’t afford to buy all organic produce, at least try to buy organic versions of the fruits and vegetables on the “Dirty Dozen” list compiled by the Environmental Working Group.
+Non-organic varieties of these fruits and veggies are the ones most likely to have been sprayed with pesticides:

-Q: What are some budget-friendly healthy food choices?Meat is almost always more expensive than beans, lentils, and tofu.
+Q: What are some budget-friendly healthy food choices?
+Tofu, beans and lentils are much cheaper than the cost of meat.
 Most people look at meat as the center of the meal.
 It doesn’t have to be.
-Choosing other forms of protein saves money.

-Q: I have started an exercise program.
-How should I change my eating to make sure I lose weight?
-To lose one pound a week, you have to cut your total calorie intake (the number of calories you eat vs. the number of calories you use) by 3,500.
+Q: If you start an exercise program, can you eat more calories or should you cut back to lose weight?
+To lose one pound a week, you have to cut your total calorie intake by 3,500 calories.
+Your calorie intake is the number of calories you eat versus the number of calories you use.
 You can cut calories by burning more or by eating less.
-It’s best to download an app or check online for charts that show how many calories you burn doing certain exercises.
-You also can use an app to add up the calories in the food you eat.
-It is important not to cut your calorie intake by too much.
-Food is the fuel your body needs to function.
-It’s like giving your car gas.
-If the car doesn’t have gas, it isn’t going to move.
+It’s best to download an app or check online charts that show how many calories you burn doing certain exercises.
+You also can add up the calories in the food you eat.

-Q: What does it mean to “eat mindfully?”The first step is to learn to listen to our bodies.
-Instead of eating lunch because it’s noon, we need to pay attention and decide if we are hungry.
+Q: What does it mean to “eat mindfully?”
+Simply put, it means listen to your body.
+Instead of looking at the clock and eating lunch because it’s noon, eat only when you are hungry.
 Most people in America never actually feel hungry.
-So we need to learn what it feels like so we can recognize it when we really are hungry.
-And then there’s the other part of that: being able to recognize when we are full, so we stop eating.
+So we need to learn what it feels like to be hungry so we can recognize it.
+Just as important, recognize when you are full and stop eating.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.